toni-pm/Cybersecurity-M01/Wazuh/fim_sca/README.md

 2022/02/15 23:05:54 wazuh-agent: INFO: (6008): File integrity monitoring scan started.
 ```

+We can see the events in our Wazuh agent Integrity Monitoring  dashboard.

 !["Integrity monitoring notifications"](images/image03.png "Integrity monitoring notifications")

+We can also check the integrity of a directory that we choose, changing the agent or group config.
+In our case we are going to check the integrity of the directory *C:\Users\Toni\Documents\m05*

 ```xml
 <!-- File integrity monitoring -->